|

 use here is symbolic, it nevertheless maintains the ancient association of

-also another example of the symbolic use of dinosaurs to represent large human
+also another example of the symbolic use of these creatures to represent large human

 empires.